Archived: Object Avoidance¶

 - “simple” object avoidance attempts to stop the vehicle before it hits objects in Acro, Steering, Loiter and Guided modes

 - RNGFND_TRIGGR_CM specifies the distance in cm at which the vehicle will begin turning.
-I.e. 100 will mean the vehicle will begin turning 1m from the object
+I.e. 100 will mean the vehicle will begin turning 1m from the object.
+Set this value to 0 if you want the vehicle to stop instead of going around the obstacle.

 - RNGFND_TURN_TIME controls how many seconds the vehicle will continue turning after the object has gone out of view.